 Through hands-on learning, Wentworth’s Bachelor of Science in Mechanical Engineering program balances theory, simulation, and laboratory exercises, giving students the skills and knowledge needed to model, analyze, design, and realize physical systems, components, and processes.
 Open-ended, team-based design problems provide an opportunity for Mechanical Engineering students to collaborate with peers from other disciplines.
 The program integrates applied engineering design and the extensive use of computers with a curriculum that parallels industrial challenges and changes.

-Our students use computer software and test equipment to verify and develop principles of engineering in diverse areas such as statics, thermodynamics, material science, data acquisition, structural analysis and machine design.
-Upon graduation, they are well prepared for traditional industries of mechanical design and engineering, as well as emerging opportunities such as manufacturing and the development of biomedical and electromechanical devices.
+Mechanical engineering students use computer software and test equipment to verify and develop principles of engineering in diverse areas such as statics, thermodynamics, material science, data acquisition, structural analysis, and machine design.
+Upon graduation, they are well prepared for work in the traditional industries of mechanical design and engineering, as well as emerging opportunities such as manufacturing and the development of biomedical and electromechanical devices.

 The Wentworth Bachelor of Science in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET.

 For program objectives, outcomes and enrollment and degree data, please visit the Mechanical Engineering Accreditation Information page.

 Wentworth's First Destination Survey is administered bi-annually to all Mechanical Engineering degree students who participated in the December, April, or August commencement ceremonies.
 The data is collected up to six months following graduation by Wentworth Institute of Technology’s Center for Cooperative Education and Career Development.
 This information is collected in accordance with the national standards established by NACE.
 Undergraduate students pursue a variety of opportunities post-graduation, including full-time employment, graduate school, and entrepreneurial endeavors.